Understanding the Competition Requirements

 Visualization Techniques

 Spend five minutes each day imagining your competition performance in vivid detail.
 See the stage, feel the euphonium in your hands, hear the acoustics, and picture yourself playing confidently through the entire solo.
+Also visualize potential distractions (e.g., a cough in the audience) and see yourself staying focused.
 Visualization strengthens neural pathways and builds a positive mental script.

 Managing Performance Anxiety

 When nerves strike, use controlled breathing: inhale for four counts, hold for four, exhale for six.
 Repeat several times.
-Physical grounding exercises — like pressing your feet into the floor — can also calm the fight-or-flight response.
-Develop a pre-performance ritual that you repeat before every practice run and before the actual performance.
+Physical grounding exercises — like pressing your feet into the floor or squeezing and releasing your hands — can also calm the fight-or-flight response.
+Develop a pre-performance ritual that you repeat before every practice run and before the actual competition.
+This ritual signals your brain that it’s time to perform.

 Building Emotional Stamina

-Practice playing your entire solo under simulated pressure — for example, while a friend watches or with a timer counting down.
+Practice playing your entire solo under simulated pressure — for example, while a friend watches silently, or with a timer counting down, or after doing push-ups to raise your heart rate.
 The more you expose yourself to pressure in practice, the less overwhelming it will be on competition day.

 Working with an Accompanist

 If your competition requires piano accompaniment, collaboration is essential.
 Choose a pianist who is experienced with brass repertoire or at least comfortable with flexible timing.
-Schedule several rehearsals well before the competition.
-Clearly communicate tempo changes, breath points, and cuts.
-During rehearsals, focus on blending dynamics, matching articulations, and coordinating entrances.
+Schedule several rehearsals well before the competition — ideally four to six sessions.
+Clearly communicate tempo changes, breath points, cuts, and any rubato you plan to use.
+During rehearsals, focus on blending dynamics (the piano should never overpower the euphonium), matching articulations, and coordinating entrances.
 Record your rehearsals so you can practice with the track at home.
+If you use a live pianist on stage, ensure you both have reliable copies of the music and agree on page turns.
+If using recorded accompaniment, test the audio playback device and have a backup plan in case of technical failure.

 Competition Day Logistics

 • Hydrate and eat lightly: Drink water throughout the day.
-Eat a small, familiar meal a few hours before your performance — nothing heavy or new.
+Eat a small, familiar meal a few hours before your performance — nothing heavy, spicy, or new.
+Avoid dairy or sugary drinks that can thicken saliva.

-• Pack your materials: Bring multiple copies of your music, a pencil, your instrument, valve oil, a cleaning cloth, a tuner, and any necessary equipment (mute, stand, etc.).
-If using a recorded accompaniment, have backup files and a device.
+• Pack your materials: Bring multiple copies of your music (one for the judges, one for yourself, one for your accompanist), a pencil, your instrument, valve oil, a cleaning cloth, a tuner, and any necessary equipment (mute, stand, etc.).
+If using recorded accompaniment, have the file on two devices and test them both.

-• Stay positive: Remind yourself of your preparation.
+• Stay positive and flexible: Remind yourself of your preparation.
 Focus on making music, not on judging.
-Smile, breathe, and enjoy the moment.
+If something goes wrong (a broken key, a delayed start), take a breath and adapt.
+The judges appreciate professionalism under pressure.

 After the Competition: Learning and Growing

 Regardless of the outcome, treat the competition as a learning experience.
-Review the judges’ written comments carefully.
-Identify patterns — were there consistent issues with intonation, phrasing, or stage presence?
+Review the judges’ written comments carefully and identify patterns — were there consistent issues with intonation, phrasing, or stage presence?
 Use that feedback to guide your next practice phase.
-If possible, record your performance and listen back with a critical ear.
+If possible, record your performance and listen back with a critical ear, noting both strengths and areas for improvement.
 Celebrate your effort and the courage it took to perform.
-Then start planning for the next competition with new insights.
+Then set new goals for your next competition, building on what you learned.
+Many successful performers use competition results as a guide, not a verdict on their potential.

 Preparing for euphonium solo competitions demands discipline, artistry, and resilience.
 By methodically addressing each aspect — from understanding the rules to honing your tone to mastering your mindset — you set yourself up for a rewarding performance.
 Embrace the process, trust your training, and let your music speak.